-“Journalism is becoming an increasingly dangerous profession,” Courtney Radsch, then of the Committee to Protect Journalists, said after videos of ISIL’s beheadings of reporters were disseminated across social media in 2014.
+“Journalism is becoming an increasingly dangerous profession,” said Courtney Radsch, formerly of the Committee to Protect Journalists.

 The committee says that 2,026 journalists have been killed since 1992, most while covering politics, war or corruption.
 Many were local reporters writing about problems in their very own streets.
 At least nine journalists were killed in Ukraine during the first seven weeks of Russia’s 2022 war of aggression.